open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 ### Height and Shooting

 Units that are at a higher height level than their target gain an additional 4 inches to their maximum range when making a shooting attack for each height level they are above their target (up to a maximum of an additional 12 inches).

-### Suppression

-When a unit is the target of an attack and would take damage, the unit first takes extra stress levels instead of losing any Hit Points.
-If the unit cannot take any additional stress levels it takes damage as normal.